 Luckily, there are several things you can do every day to increase your chances of a good night’s sleep.

 - Maintain a regular sleep/wake schedule.
-Going to sleep and waking up around the same time every day trains your body to rest when it’s time.
+Going to sleep and waking up around the same time every day trains you body to rest when it’s time.

-- Avoid caffeine or other stimulants 6-7 hours before bedtime
+- Avoid caffeine or other stimulates 6-7 hours before bedtime.

 - Turn off screens (television, laptop, phone) an hour before bedtime.
 Wind down by reading, cuddling with your pet or partner, or listening to peaceful music instead.

 - Keep your bedroom cool.
-The National Sleep Foundation recommends a sleeping temperature between 60-67 degrees Fahrenheit.
-Think of your bedroom as a cave: dark, cool, and quiet.
+The National Sleep Foundation recommends a sleeping temperature between 60 to 67 degrees Fahrenheit.

-One way to signal to your body that it’s time to sleep is to establish a daily, relaxing ritual – one that you look forward to every evening.
-Boulder-based Life Coach and Spiritual Guide, Kylie Kwon suggests doing a few minutes of left-nostril breathing, which works on the parasympathetic nervous system to calm you down and control racing thoughts.
-Simply sit comfortably on the floor in a cross-legged position or in a chair with your feet on the floor.
+One way to let your body know that it’s time to sleep is to establish a daily, relaxing ritual – one that you look forward to every evening.
+Boulder-based life-coach and spiritual guide, Kylie Kwon suggests doing a few minutes of left-nostril breathing, which works on the parasympathetic nervous system to calm you down and control racing thoughts.
+Sit comfortably on the floor in a cross-legged position or a chair with your feet on the floor.
 Close your eyes and plug your right nostril with your thumb.
 Now, breathe slowly and deeply from your left nostril.